out of UK universities included in the 2021 National Student Survey

 In addition to the above you will also need to complete our online Academic Integrity module.

 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will:

 For your second year you will take modules from across biology, physics and chemistry.

-In your third year you will build on the skills you’ve developed throughout your course and chose one option to add depth to your understanding or explore a totally new area.
+In your third year you will build on the skills you’ve developed throughout your course and add depth to your understanding or explore a totally new area.